w3f/w3f-education/docs/Rust/section2/safe-math.md

 :::

-Small things like adding or subtracting numbers can present some novel scenarios.
-As our runtime should _never_ panic; this includes eliminating the possibility of integer overflows, converting between number types, or even handling floating point usage with fixed point arithmetic to mitigate issues that they can present.
+As our runtime should _never_ panic; this includes eliminating the possibility of integer overflows, converting between number types, or even handling floating point usage with fixed point arithmetic to mitigate issues that come with floating point calculations.

 :::tip To follow along, you can use `sp_arithmetic`